 - Free hotel pickup and drop-off included

-Get an insider’s look at Pearl Harbor on this 4.5-hour small-group guided tour of the area, including the World War II Valor in the Pacific National Monument and the USS Arizona.
+Get an insider’s look at Pearl Harbor on this 4.5-hour small-group guided tour of the area, including the World War II Valor in the Pacific National Monument and the USS Arizona Memorial.
 See archived film footage of the 1941 Japanese attack, learn about the history of Pearl Harbor.
 After the tour, get chauffeured around downtown Honolulu to see the sites and learn about the history and culture of this fascinating city.

 After getting picked at your hotel and driven in the comfortable car to Pearl Harbor, get briefed by the tour supervisor and receive your tickets for the tour.
 Then head off to the World War II Valor in the Pacific National Monument and the USS Arizona, learning about the history of the monuments and ships as you go and getting a vivid portrait of that infamous day in December 1941 when the Japanese attacked.
 Watch historical footage of the attack on archived film clips.

 When the tour is complete, hop back in the comfortable car and take a tour around downtown Honolulu.
 Learn about the history of this Hawaiian metropolis and see some legendary landmarks such as the statue of King Kamehameha and the renowned Iolani Palace, State Capitol, Washington Place and then return you to your original pickup location.

 The large city with its diverse areas has much to explore, before you even get to see the rest of the island and everything else Hawaii has to offer.
 Why not take a hop-on, hop-off bus tour round the main historic and cultural sites?
 Amongst the largest and best are the Bishop Museum, the Honolulu Academy of Arts, and the Iolani Palace.
 Or for something a little different, why not try a Segway tour?
 If you prefer to go your own way, then why not hire a scooter and discover the city at your own speed?